Rent safe and private dog parks hosted by locals

 Figure out what’s causing your dog to growl

 We went over some common types of growls in the previous section.
-Spend a few minutes thinking about the situations and contexts that cause your dog to growl and try to figure out what the root cause might be.
-Are there consistent triggers to the growls?
-Do they occur only in certain environments or with certain people?
-Consider keeping some sort of journal or daily log to help you identify patterns.
+Spend a few minutes thinking about the situations and contexts that cause your dog to growl—and try to figure out what the root cause might be.

 Change your environment or the situations you put your dog in

-Sometimes your dog’s growling doesn’t require any kind of training — it might just be a sign that you need to change something up in your environment.
+Sometimes your dog’s growling doesn’t require any kind of training.
+It might just be a sign that you need to change something up in your environment!
 Every dog is an individual with their own temperament and preferences.
-Some dogs simply aren’t comfortable in certain situations, and that’s okay!
+Some dogs simply aren’t comfortable in certain situations, and that’s okay.

 • If your dog growls when strangers pet them without warning, consider if that’s really something they need to handle in your everyday life.
 Do they need to be comfortable being touched 100 percent of the time?
 Or could you stop people from approaching before you get the chance to gauge your dog’s body language to see if they’re excited about a greeting?